Oyembo/Oyembo/README.md

 ## Projects 🛠️

-Here are some of the projects I'm currently working on or planning to develop:
+Here are some of the projects I'm currently planning to develop:

-* **[Project Title 1 (Geocoding & Biodiversity Focused)]:** [Brief description of a project that involves geocoding for biodiversity management, e.g., a tool to map reported sightings of endangered species]
-    * Tech Stack: Python, Geocoding Libraries, potentially GIS libraries
-    * [Link to the repository if available]
-* **[Project Title 2 (Potentially linking Earth Observation & Biodiversity)]:** [Brief description of a project that connects Earth observation data with biodiversity analysis, e.g., using satellite imagery to assess habitat loss]
-    * Tech Stack: Python, Earth Observation Data Processing Libraries
-    * [Link to the repository if available]
 * **[Future Project Idea: Geocoding Tool for Biodiversity Monitoring]:** A future project focused on developing a geocoding tool specifically designed for biodiversity monitoring, such as tracking invasive species or mapping critical habitats.

 ## Connect with Me 🤝